 Each student will be assigned his or her own locker.
 Students are not allowed to share lockers.
 Students may put key or combination locks on lockers only if a spare key or combination is given to office staff.
 Lockers are deemed the property of BCA and not the student and are subject to random searches if deemed necessary by school personnel.
 Students must keep coats, book bags, and other personal items in his or her locker.
-Students with cell phones, iPods, or other electronics are encouraged to leave them at home or in their locker.
-Electronics will be collected when students enter the classroom.
+Students with cell phones, iPods, or other electronics are required to leave them at home or in their locker.
 BCA is not responsible for any lost or stolen items brought to school by students.